kiboschool/wad-employee-data-validation/README.md

 3. **Delete** any rows where the data is not valid.
   - any rows where the salary is zero or less
   - any rows with a NULL or blank name, or a name with a number in it
-  - any rows with duplicate emails
   - any rows with NULL emails
   - any rows where the email is missing the `@` character
+  - any rows with duplicate emails (Hint: first find these using COUNT and GROUP BY, then delete them by their ids)

 In many applications, you might make an attempt to figure out how the bad data was added, and try to correct it.
 In this case, since it's just for practice, go ahead and delete the bad data -- that's why you made a backup!